EtienneAr/ISAE-PIE-quadruped-solo_pybullet/README.md

     # return the [x,y] pos as a np.array
     return np.array(currPos)
 ```
 The `getPos` method is basically called by the controller at each simulation update, to know the desired position of each foot; the controller has a period attribute which allows it to feed `getPos` with the current 'phase', computed using the period and elapsed simulation time.

+**_IMPORTANT NOTICE_** : all of our trajectories use the length of an actuator as unit (half the total leg length), and are referenced in the ground frame aligned vertically with the hip joint. (*Ex* : a feet position `[x,y] = [0,1]` means that the foot is above the ground at knee-height directly under the hip, while `[x,y] = [0.2,0]` means the foot is on the ground but slightly in front of the hip.)

 **Existing trajectories**
 - `footTrajectory.pointsTrajectory` : deprecated
-- `footTrajectory.footTrajectory` : stores the foot trajectory as a list of 2D points.
+- `footTrajectory.footTrajectory` : stores the foot trajectory as a list of 2D points, read in order.
-  Arguments :
+  *Arguments* :
   * `points` : python list in format `[[x0,y0],[x1,y1],...,[xn,yn],[x0,y0]]`
 - `footTrajectory.customTrajectory` : generates a trajectory from macro parameters (step length, time spent with foot on ground...)
-  Arguments :
+  *Arguments* :
   * `length`: length of a step
   * `height`: max height of the foot above ground
   * `top_dx`: